Ciudad Rodrigo photovoltaic plant

 We are developing a new large-capacity photovoltaic plant in Ciudad Rodrigo, Salamanca

 The facility in Ciudad Rodrigo entails an investment of almost 200 million euros and will consist of 826,200 solar panels installed on a 439-hectare site between Valdecarros and the Torralba mountains, just 5 kilometres from the city centre.
-Once up and running, the photovoltaic power plant will produce enough clean energy to supply 150,000 homes.
+Once up and running, the photovoltaic power plant will produce clean energy to supply 150,000 homes.

 The installation of this plant will also include building infrastructure such as transformer centres, 800 V to 30,000 V elevators, an underground evacuation network, an earth network and communications.
 Around 250 people will be involved in this work during peak periods, many of whom will be local suppliers.